inossidabile/styx/README.md

   styx_form_respond_failure(entity_name, fields) # fields = {'field_name' => 'error message'}
 ```

-To choose which fields have to be marked as invalid JS part will concatenate entity_name + field _name.
-So if
+JS part will concatenate *entity_name* + *field_name* to locate which fields have to be marked as invalid.
-you don't have entity, simply pass empty string as the first arg.
+So if you don't have entity, simply pass empty string as the first arg.